zkoss/zkdoc/zk_component_ref/Slider.md

 # Decimal Mode

-Set the mode property to "decimal" will enable decimal slider.
+{% include versionSince\| 7.0.1 %} Set the mode property to "decimal" will enable decimal slider.
 So the slider can represent decimal number.

 ![](dec_slider.png)